What Is Zinsser BIN Primer Sealer?

 Shellac cleans up with denatured alcohol or ammonia.
-I find ammonia to work the best for cleaning, especially for a sprayer.
+I find ammonia to work the best for cleaning, especially for my sprayer.
 Ammonia is cheaper too.
 The disadvantage is the horrible vapor.
 Oil primer cleans up with mineral spirits, which smells bad too.

-BIN vs. Sherwin Williams White Pigmented Shellac Primer
+BIN vs. Sherwin Williams White-Pigmented Shellac Primer

-The white pigmented shellac primer from Sherwin Williams is almost exactly the same as BIN, but in my experience, there are a few differences.
+The white-pigmented shellac primer from Sherwin Williams is almost exactly the same as BIN, but in my experience, there are a few differences.

 The first difference is the cost.
-The white shellac from Sherwin Williams is $60 per gallon at full retail price.
+The white shellac from Sherwin Williams is $70 per gallon at full retail price.
 However, you can get a discounted in-store price by signing up for their free Paint Perks benefits.